micolous/streamchicken/README.md

 See `update_twitter.sh`.
 This will take in two Twitter configuration files, `twitter_config.ini` and `twitter_secrets.ini`.

+`twitter.json` (the output) is a JSON object with:

+- `announce`: A Tweet with the current announcement (`who` and `ico` attributes are not supplied.)

+- `ts`: An ISO 8601 timestamp, with timezone, showing when the file was generated.
+This is localised into local time.

+- `tweets`: An array of Tweet:

+  - `who` (not included for `announce`): The Twitter username of the poster of the tweet.

+  - `ts`: An ISO 8601 timestamp, with timezone, of when the tweet was posted.
+This is localised into local time.

+  - `ico` (not included for `announce`): The avatar of the Twitter user who wrote the tweet.

+  - `txt`: The text content of the tweet.

+  - `url`: A permalink to the tweet on twitter.com.

 #### `twitter_config.ini`

 This contains the non-private configuration for the Twitter scraper.